Southclaws/ScavengeSurvive/README.md

 - [Git](https://git-scm.com) To clone the repository and provide functionality to the [Runner](#runner)
-- [sampctl](https://github.com/Southclaws/sampctl) To install the necessary Pawn dependencies and SA-MP plugins automatically.
+- [PawnKit](https://github.com/pawnkit/pawnkit-cli) to install dependencies and
+  build the gamemode.
 - [The Go Language](https://golang.org/) To build tooling such as the Runner application which will make the development process easier.
 - [Taskfile](https://taskfile.dev) To run common development tasks such as